 If you do a lot of installs in bad weather situations, you’re going to want a tube of STUF, which is a dielectric grease that you can pack into weather boots and connections to make sure no water gets in.
 It’s basically cheap insurance and better than using a lot of electrical tape.

-grounding supplies.
+You’re also going to want a bunch of grounding supplies.
 I can’t tell you exactly what to buy because cities and towns have their own ordinances, but you’ll usually want grounding straps, grounding blocks, and a lot of good copper wire.
 People tend not to ground their equipment like they should because usually the equipment works great without being grounded and it tends to get late in the day.
 But trust me, grounding isn’t the law, it’s also a great idea.
 It can save your home from destruction, plain and simple.

 Do yourself a favor and get a good supply of high-quality coaxial cable.
 The stuff you get from the home store isn’t usually suitable for satellite or amplified antenna use, and if you know what you’ll need, our techs will make cables to your specs so you don’t have to.